 Unusually for a platformer released during the Amiga’s twilight years, RnT doesn’t engage any sort of parallax scrolling.
 This was a decision made to ensure the frame rate didn’t suffer, as well it might in such a frantic, high octane game designed to lunge from 0 to 60 at breakneck pace.

 Standing in is something Jason terms ‘non-parallaxing-parallax’; a nimble technique that blurs backdrops as you distance yourself from them to impart the illusion of depth.
 It’s especially conspicuous in the cave stages.
 You’ll also find it employed in System 3’s Putty, another of Robin’s pixel art gaming projects.

-Another unorthodox technical feat RnT can add to its roster is blind jump elimination facilitated by its ‘auto scroll controller’.
-What this means for the player is that whenever you can’t see where you’d end up if you dropped down a shute or leaped beyond the edge of the screen, it will automatically scroll to expand your view.
+Another unorthodox technical feat RnT can add to its roster is blind jump elimination facilitated by its ‘auto-scroll controller’.
+What this means for the player is that whenever you can’t see where you’d end up if you dropped down a shute or leapt beyond the edge of the screen, it will automatically scroll to expand your view.

 RnT is what you might call ‘off the beaten track’ in the audio department too.
 Fire and Ice/Putty Squad soundsmith Jason Page composed the music, and it falls into the hardcore techno and industrial metal genre.
 It’s loud, heavy, obnoxious, nerve janglingly irritating, and thankfully it can be disabled from the options menu.

 “I was asked by Jason Perkins (who later worked at Sony before I joined, small world…) to write something that had a hard guitar type sound.
 I was listening to a lot of Rage Against The Machine at the time, so this one was heavily influenced by them (I actually sampled some of the instruments from them).